Contio-AI/terraform-provider-nango/docs/resources/integration.md

 page_title: "nango_integration Resource - nango"
 subcategory: ""
 description: |-
-  Manages a Nango integration, which represents a configured connection to a third-party service provider with OAuth credentials and scopes.

 ---

 # nango_integration (Resource)

-Manages a Nango integration, which represents a configured connection to a third-party service provider with OAuth credentials and scopes.

 ## Example Usage

-### Basic Google OAuth Integration

 ```terraform
 resource "nango_integration" "google" {